marcellogalhardo/retained/README.md

 Retained Instance was created to leverage ViewModels in a consistent, reliable and composable way - no inheritances, no factories and no parameters like application or saved state handle.

-The Public API is considered stable and won't change except by providing support to the latest features of Android's ViewModel.
+The Public API is stable and won't change except by providing support to the latest features of Android's ViewModel.

 ## Download